 Indeed, the American Academy of Pediatrics is no fan of the swing as a go-to infant pastime, particularly for safety reasons.
 Sleeping too long in a sitting position, they say, may make it harder for the baby to get enough oxygen: “Sitting devices, such as car safety seats, strollers, swings, infant carriers, and infant slings, are not recommended for routine sleep in the hospital or at home,” says a policy statement on safe sleeping.

 The well-known sleep expert Dr. Weissbluth also cautions against over-swinging, saying that naps in the swing (or the car, or stroller) are “poor quality” because babies are kept in a lighter stage of sleep, and their slumber tends to be fragmented by the constant motion.
-In Healthy Sleep Habits, Happy Baby, he recommends that if your baby nods off in her swing, to turn it off while she rests.
+In Healthy Sleep Habits, Happy Baby, he recommends that if your baby nods off in her swing, turn it off while she rests.

 Still, I wasn’t convinced.
 As I watched my tiny pink bundle rocking away, her dark eyes peering at us calmly from across the room, I pictured her life in utero.
-She had spent the last nine months moving with me as I walked, did yoga, played Frisbee with my three-year-old — why would I expect her to like being still now?
+She had spent the last nine months moving with me as I walked, did yoga, played Frisbee with my 3-year-old: why would I expect her to like being still now?
 Babies enjoy the swing because it stimulates the body’s vestibular sense, a motion-detecting system starting with the inner ear that begins to develop as early as 10 weeks in the womb and gives our babies comfort from repetitive movements.
 Fetuses feel motion through almost their entire term, so when they greet the world, they still crave it.

 In other words, we tend to think of swings as cheating (hence the reference to them as “neglect-o-matics” and the like), but motion isn’t just a diversion for babies.
 And even as the months and years go on, it could help development in surprising ways.
 For example, take a study in which researchers gave infants sessions of “chair spinning” for four weeks and found that, by the end of the study, those who were spun had better gains in motor skills.